-Council Regulation (EU) No. 833/2014 provides for the following requirements for exporters as of 20 March 2024 when selling, supplying, transferring or exporting to a third country goods or technology as listed in Annexes XI, XX and XXXV or common high priority items as listed in Annex XL to Council Regulation (EU) No. 833/2014 or firearms and ammunition as listed in Annex I to Regulation (EU) No. 258/2012:
+Council Regulation (EU) No. 833/2014 provides for the following requirements for exporters when selling, supplying, transferring or exporting to a third country goods or technology as listed in Annexes XI, XX and XXXV or common high priority items as listed in Annex XL to Council Regulation (EU) No. 833/2014 or firearms and ammunition as listed in Annex I to Regulation (EU) No. 258/2012: